Schema architecture

 { "$extensions": { "com.designTool": { "componentId": "1234:5678" }, "com.storybook": { "storyId": "components-button--primary" } } }

-Naming conventions Token name exception
+Naming conventions Token identifier exception

 Document block type naming